iraiosub/riboseq-flow/README.md

 ## Why use riboseq-flow

 - it's user-friendly: it only requires minimal knowledge of the command-line interface
-- it can be reliably and consistently executed across different systems using `Docker` or `Singularity`
+- it can be reliably and consistently executed across different systems using Docker or Singularity
-- the user doesn't need to manage or install individual tool dependencies, only `Nextflow` and `Docker` or `Singularity`; containerisation ensures each process has the exact software and environment it needs
+- the user doesn't need to manage or install individual tool dependencies, only Nextflow and Docker or Singularity; containerisation ensures each process has the exact software and environment it needs
 - it produces the same results regardless of where the pipeline is run, which is a cornerstone of computational reproduciblity in scientific research
 - it enables efficient analysis of many samples in parallel, enabling comparative studies
 - it integrates data processing steps with quality control